A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Conclusions

 This SLR has brought forward two sets of research questions: generic questions which can be answered at the level of a bibliographic overview, and more specific questions regarding particular aspects of the proposed spatio-temporal GNN models.
 The answers to these questions provide a list of interesting considerations.

 It has emerged that the majority of the models in the selected papers is characterized by a convolutional spatial aggregation.
 However, graph attentional models are also emerging as important tools.
-In addition, while the majority of the selected papers focus on models with a pre-defined graph structure, an increasing number of studies, particularly in the ``Generic" thematic group, are beginning to develop models that learn the graph structure autonomously.
+In addition, while the majority of the selected papers focus on models with a pre-defined graph structure, an increasing number of studies, particularly in the \enquote{Generic} thematic group, are beginning to develop models that learn the graph structure autonomously.

 Another key point which results from the presented overview is that the current literature on spatio-temporal GNNs is very fragmented, as it was pictorially reported in Fig.~\ref{f:grafico_gruppi}.
 This can be attributed to the fact that the involved researchers come from different communities which focus on distinct application domains.
 As a result, there seems to be a lack of standardized datasets or benchmarks in the studies.
 The objective of this review was also to collect information on datasets, proposed models, links to source codes, benchmarks, and results, in order to provide common background information for future studies.
+To support this goal, the GitHub repository associated with this review offers interactive tools for sorting, filtering, and visualizing the results achieved by the different models, making it easier for researchers to explore and compare existing work.

 A further major key point resulting from our review, which we believe should be emphasized in these conclusions, is the need for the spatio-temporal GNN research community to work on common datasets and develop comparable and reproducible models.
 That would enhance transparency, and it would make it easier for all researchers to reciprocally evaluate advancements in the field and to share them more easily.